fshowalter/movielog/reviews/the-one-i-love-2014.md

 Now, just imagine if it didn't try to explain the doppelgängers.
 Imagine if the scene where Ethan hears the other couple's voices turning into his and Sophie's was left out.
 Imagine if when Ethan confronted doppelgänger Sophie about not being real, she just sat and stared at him with that slightly unnatural smile.
 Then cut to the scene of Ethan and Sophie back home in bed laughing and Sophie getting up to make breakfast.

 I suppose this ending would leave some portion of the audience wanting.
 Lynch’s films are famous for that.
-They’re like lego sets.
+They’re like Lego sets.
 They provide the audience with the building blocks of a story, but leave it to the viewer to create their own interpretation and meaning.
-Unfortunately, _The One I Love_ is less like a set of legos and more like a puzzle.
+Unfortunately, _The One I Love_ is less like a Lego set and more like a puzzle.
 One that's missing a few pieces.